loralin27/atm-fraud-detection/README.md

 ---

 ## 🧪 Sample Input Format
-Also you can download the sample dataset which is there in the repository itself for testing.
+Also you can download the sample dataset for testing which is there in the repository itself.
 ```csv
 TransactionID,AccountID,TransactionAmount,TransactionDate,TransactionType,Location,DeviceID,IP Address,MerchantID,Channel,CustomerAge,CustomerOccupation,TransactionDuration,LoginAttempts,AccountBalance,PreviousTransactionDate
 TX000001,AC00128,14.09,2023-04-11 16:29:14,Debit,San Diego,D000380,162.198.218.92,M015,ATM,70,Doctor,81,1,5112.21,2024-11-04 08:08:08